Bio-Inspired-Algorithm-LARS2023/Bio-Inspired-Color-Detection/README.md

 2. **Chrominance and Luminance Separation (`chrom_lum_separator.py`):** This script takes a video file as input and separates it into its red and blue chrominance and luminance components.
 The separated components are saved as individual video files.

-3. **Video Truncation (`video_truncator.py`):** This script takes a video file, start and end times as input and truncates the video to this specified range.
+3. **Video Truncation (`video_truncator.py`):** This script takes a video file, start and end times as inputs and truncates the video to this specified range.
 The truncated video is saved as a new video file.

 ## File paths - Corrections